ComputationalRegulatoryGenomicsICL/cageflow/README.md

 3. Make a module to generate the input CSV within the pipeline, based on an input directory, and allow the user to provide a CSV as input as well.

 4. Try to make a module for the MULTI_INDEX process for Nextflow to be able to run it on a computational node instead of the head or Nextflow control node.
+Or define a custom operator instead?
+Or drop the process altogether and merge the channel operators?

-3. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.
+5. Make it possible to run the pipeline by providing the GitHub repository name (and, possibly, a version name / commit hash), instead of making the user clone the repository first.

-5. Make a "metromap" schematic of the pipeline.
+6. Make a "metromap" schematic of the pipeline.
 See, for example, the metromap for [nf-core/cutandrun](https://nf-co.re/cutandrun/3.2.1).

-6. Cite in `CITATIONS.md` all the tools that we used.
+7. Cite in `CITATIONS.md` all the tools that we used.

 ## Possible future features